JMAlessi/hn-react-rest-api/README.md

 # HN-Rest-App

-This is an app for displaying Hacker News stories using the Hacker News API.
+This is app displays HN stories using the HN API.

 ## Installation